Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 💰 Savings: Clock is ticking on competitive rates

 It's been good news for savers in recent years, having enjoyed competitive returns with easy-access and fixed-term savings products paying as much as 5%+.
-But this could all change as and when further rate cuts come to fruition.
+But this is starting to change.

 Banks and building societies tend to align their cash savings products with the base rate, although they’re often a bit slower to react when there are changes (especially when it suits them).